 2. Gingerbread Granola

-It may taste a lot like your favorite gingerbread, but with only 10 ingredients, the gingerbread granola recipe from Minimalist Baker is easier and healthier than the cookie version.
+It may taste a lot like your favorite gingerbread, but with only 10 ingredients this gingerbread granola is easier and healthier than the cookie version.
 Lightly sweetened with molasses, it’s flavorful, crunchy and nutritious, and makes for a great snack or even a fun breakfast.
 The best part?
 With all those oats and nuts, it’s really filling, too!

 3. Cracker Jacks